Eggnog Pancakes With Sausage

 Can I freeze the cooked pancakes?

 I love freezing pancakes to eat another day.
-You can spread them out on a cookie sheet and place them in the freezer for an hour, then place them in freezer bags with waxed paper between each pancake.
+You can spread them out on a cookie sheet and place them in the freezer for an hour, then put them in freezer bags with waxed paper between each pancake.

 What can I serve with eggnog pancakes?